pingcap/tidb/docs/design/2020-05-11-heap-profile-record.md

 ## Rationale

 When an golang application started, the runtime would [startProfile](https://github.com/golang/go/blob/48a90d639d578d2b33fdc1903f03e028b4d40fa9/src/cmd/oldlink/internal/ld/main.go#L155) in default including heap usage.
 And `runtime.MemProfileRate` controls the fraction of memory allocations that are recorded and reported in the memory profile.
 In default, `runtime.MemProfileRate` is 512 KB which is also can be configured.
 When the whole heap usage of `SimpleLRUCache` is larger than the `runtime.MemProfileRate`, it would be reflected in the flat value of the pprof heap profile.

 To verify whether `kvcache.(*SimpleLRUCache).Put` would reflect the real heap usage, I use following test to ensure it:

-1. fufill the SimpleLRUCache byset @randomString = ? with 20000 times.
+1. fufill the `SimpleLRUCache` by `set @randomString = ? with 20000 times`.
 2. profile the heap Usage of `github.com/pingcap/tidb/util/kvcache.(*SimpleLRUCache).Put` and the result is 2.55 MB

 Let's dig into the Put then we can find the where the heap consumed: